stroz08/Protecting-Pudget-Sound/Specifications.md

 Organizations like the World Wide Fund for Nature attempt to lobby and negotiate with larger fish producers and distributors to affect change on a commercial level, which is critical for fish population safety (Kuruc, 2022).
 However, these efforts often don’t have trickle-down effects on recreational fishing.

 ## Citations

 - How to use these eRegulations - washington fishing. eRegulations. (n.d.).
 Retrieved April 6, 2022, from https://www.eregulations.com/washington/fishing/how-to-use-these-e-regulations
 - Kuruc, M. (n.d.).
 What is overfishing? facts, effects and overfishing solutions.
 WWF.
 Retrieved April 6, 2022, from https://www.worldwildlife.org/threats/overfishing#:~:text=It%20can%20change%20the%20size,like%20sea%20 turtles%20and%20 corals.
 - Mapes, L. (2019, February 26).
 Decline of salmon adds to the struggle of Puget Sound's Orcas.
 Saving Seafood.
 Retrieved April 6, 2022, from https://www.savingseafood.org/news/conservation-environment/decline-of-salmon-adds-to-the-struggle-of-puget-sounds-orcas/
 - Puget Sound Partnership. (n.d.).
 Thriving species and food web. stateofthesoundwagov.
 Retrieved April 6, 2022, from https://stateofthesound.wa.gov/thriving-species-and-food-web/

+## Solution

+This web application will provide recreational fishermen with accurate recommendations of which regions are best for abundant and sustainable fishing.

+## Site Layout

+Our site will have five pages: a home page, a map of marine area/species information (stretch goal), an explore page where users can find information about marine areas/species, a page where users can get involved in supporting sustainable fishing, and a page about the problem and our mission.